 Swim at Paris Mountain

-Summer is the season of the blueberry and the peach.
+First summer is the season of the blueberry and the peach.
 And luckily there are two places outside of town you can head to this summer to grab some local, fresh-off-the-vine fruit.
 These two places offer a pick-your-own fruit experience.
 Blueberry season runs from May to August and peach season from July to August.

-For blueberries, checkout Blueberry Hill.
+For blueberries, checkout the following:

-For peaches, checkout Fisher Orchard.
+For peaches, check out Fisher Orchard.

 Sporting Events